How to Support Latino-Owned Businesses in Atlanta Right Now

 Built upon principles of economic empowerment, immigration services, family stabilization and well-being, youth services, and civic engagement, the Latin American Association is one of the major resources for Atlanta’s Latino community.
 With LAA centers in Atlanta, Dalton, and Lawrenceville, the organization has served over 20,000 Latino families with outreach programs like a youth mentoring program, employment assistance, and immigration legal services.

 Art can be a surprising source of healing, whether you’re an adult or a child, and Jennie Lobato’s nonprofit makes sure that it can be a therapeutic resource for impoverished children in Atlanta and beyond.
-The Latina founder and CEO work is primarily based in Atlanta, and throughout its 11 years of service it has also been able to provide programs in Orlando, Florida, Louisville, Kentucky, Costa Rica, and Ethiopia.
+The Latina founder and CEO work is primarily based in Atlanta, and throughout its 12 years of service, it has also been able to provide programs in Florida, Puerto Rico, Costa Rica, and Ethiopia.

 After being founded to oppose Governor Kemp’s fetal heartbeat bill HB481, the organizers behind My Illegal Body realized that several people in Georgia had “illegal bodies” and unjustly policed existences.
 As a result, the community organization grew to envelop prisoners, immigrants, and sex-workers as well, and it has since served Georgia by fighting for economic, reproductive, incarceration, and immigration justice.